MichaelBaram/OzMagic/README.md

 # OzMagic

+Credits to: Peter Van Roy
+- Université catholique de Louvain (at Louvain-la-Neuve) Swedish Institute of Computer Science

+Credits to: Seif Haridi
+- Royal Institute of Technology (KTH)
+  Swedish Institute of Computer Science

+Reference books: Concepts, Techniques, and Models of Computer Programming !

+#Tips
   There is no royal road to Oz, Just follow the yellow brick road !